 Mathematical evolutionary theory

 My publication strategy focuses on quality rather than quantity.
-I thus encourage you to judge my publications by their content rather than their numbers.
+I thus encourage judgement of my publications by their content rather than their numbers.

 González-Forero M and Gómez-Robles A. Why did the human brain size evolve?
 A way forward. https://doi.org/10.32942/X2T62W